-33. Part D Late Enrollment Penalty
+31. Part D Late Enrollment Penalty

-- Beneficiaries may have to pay a monthly premium penalty to join a Part D plan if: - \circ they do not have creditable drug coverage and do not enroll when first eligible for Part D. - there have been at least 63 continuous days following a beneficiary's initial enrollment period for Part D during which the beneficiary did not have either Part D or other creditable drug coverage. - The penalty will be 1% of the national average beneficiary premium for each month the beneficiary did not have Part D or creditable coverage. - In general, the penalty is in effect for as long as the beneficiary has Medicare prescription drug coverage. - Beneficiaries who qualify for the low-income subsidy are not subject to the late enrollment penalty.
+- Non-Medicare insurers are required to notify beneficiaries annually whether or not the prescription drug coverage they have is creditable (that is, coverage that expects to pay, on average, at least as much as Medicare's standard Part D coverage expects to pay). - Beneficiaries may have to pay a monthly premium penalty to join a Part D plan if: - $\circ$ they do not have creditable drug coverage and do not enroll when first eligible for Part D. - there have been at least 63 continuous days following a beneficiary's initial enrollment period for Part D during which the beneficiary did not have either Part D or other creditable drug coverage. - The penalty will be 1% of the national average beneficiary premium for each month the beneficiary did not have Part D or creditable coverage. - In general, the penalty is in effect for as long as the beneficiary has Medicare prescription drug coverage. - Beneficiaries who qualify for the low-income subsidy are not subject to the late enrollment penalty.

-34. Late Enrollment Penalty Examples
+32. Late Enrollment Penalty Examples

-Mr. Russell first became eligible for Part D on December 1, 2021.
+Mr. Russell first became eligible for Part D on December 1, 2023.
 He did not sign up and has not had creditable drug coverage.
-Mr. Russell wishes to obtain drug coverage during the Annual Election Period to be effective on January 1, 2023.
+Mr. Russell wishes to obtain drug coverage during the Annual Election Period to be effective on January 1, 2025.
 He is not LIS eligible.
 Mr. Russell will have to pay a penalty of 13% of the national average beneficiary premium (1% for every month he did not have creditable drug coverage after becoming eligible) for every month that he stays covered under Part D.

-Ms. Smith lost the creditable drug coverage that her employer provided when she retired.
+Ms. Smith lost her creditable drug coverage that her employer provided when she retired.
 Ms. Smith signed up for Part D with an effective date of 60 days after the date she lost her coverage.
 Ms. Smith will not be subject to a late enrollment penalty.

-35. Title Page - Part D Drug Management Tools and Formulary Requirements
+33. Title Page - Part D Drug Management Tools and Formulary Requirements

-36. Part D Drug Management Tools
+34. Part D Drug Management Tools

-In addition to formularies and cost sharing tiers, Part D plans use a variety of prescription drug benefit management tools including:
+In addition to formularies and cost-sharing tiers, Part D plans use a variety of prescription drug benefit management tools including:

-- Step therapy: One or more similar lower-cost drugs must be tried before other costlier drugs are covered, if necessary. - Prior authorization: Requires the doctor to contact the plan and request authorization before the plan will cover the prescription drug.
-The doctor must show the plan that the drug is medically necessary for it to be covered. - Quantity limits: For safety and cost reasons, Part D sponsors may limit the amount of prescription drugs they cover over a certain time period. - Substitution: Part D sponsors may substitute generic drugs for brand name drugs if the generic drugs have the same or lower cost-sharing and certain conditions are met. - Comprehensive Addiction and Recovery Act (CARA) programs: Plans may impose certain limitations on the prescribers or pharmacies a beneficiary can use to manage utilization for beneficiaries who are at risk of misusing or abusing frequently abused drugs, such as opioids.
+- Step therapy: Requires enrollees to try one or more similar lower-cost drugs before other costlier drugs are covered, if necessary. - Prior authorization: Requires the doctor to contact the plan and request authorization before the plan will cover the prescription drug.
+The doctor must show the plan that the drug is medically necessary for it to be covered. - Quantity limits: For safety and cost reasons, Part D sponsors may limit the amount of certain prescription drugs they cover over a specified period. - Substitution: Part D sponsors may substitute generic drugs for brand name drugs if the generic drugs have the same or lower cost-sharing and certain conditions are met. - Comprehensive Addiction and Recovery Act (CARA) programs: Plans may impose certain limitations on the prescribers or pharmacies a beneficiary can use to manage utilization for beneficiaries who are at risk of misusing or abusing frequently abused drugs, such as opioids.

-37. Transition Requirements
+35. Transition Requirements

-- Part D sponsors must provide coverage of at least a one-month fill (unless a lower amount was prescribed) of non-formulary drugs to the following individuals prescribed a non-formulary drug, including Part D drugs that are on a sponsor's formulary, but require prior authorization, step therapy, or are subject to a quantity limit that is not safety-based: - o beneficiaries initially enrolling in Part D, - beneficiaries switching plans, and - current enrollees affected by formulary changes (other than allowable substitutes of a generic drug for a brand name drug) - current enrollees experiencing a level of care change, if the Part D sponsor is notified of the change before or at the time of the request for the fill
+- Part D sponsors must provide coverage of a one-time, temporary supply of non-formulary drugs or Part D drugs that are on a sponsor's formulary, but require prior authorization, step therapy, or are subject to a quantity limit that is not safety-based, to the following individuals taking such a drug: - beneficiaries initially enrolling in Part D, - o beneficiaries switching plans, and - current enrollees affected by certain formulary changes (other than allowable substitutes of a generic drug for a brand name drug) - This coverage is known as a "transition refill."

-38. Transition Requirements, Continued
+36. Transition Requirements